Aspirin: COX-1 and COX-2 inhibition

 At least two different types of cyclooxygenases, COX-1 and COX-2, are acted on by aspirin.
 Aspirin irreversibly inhibits COX-1 and modifies the enzymatic activity of COX-2.
 COX-2 normally produces prostanoids, most of which are proinflammatory.
-Aspirin-modified COX-2 (aka prostaglandin-endoperoxide synthase 2 or PTGS2) produces epi-lipoxins, most of which are anti-inflammatory.
+Aspirin-modified COX-2 produces epi-lipoxins, most of which are anti-inflammatory.
 Newer NSAID drugs, COX-2 inhibitors (coxibs), have been developed to inhibit only COX-2, with the intent to reduce the incidence of gastrointestinal side effects.

 Several COX-2 inhibitors, such as rofecoxib (Vioxx), have been withdrawn from the market, after evidence emerged that COX-2 inhibitors increase the risk of heart attack and stroke.
 Endothelial cells lining the microvasculature in the body are proposed to express COX-2, and, by selectively inhibiting COX-2, prostaglandin production (specifically, PGI_{2}; prostacyclin) is downregulated with respect to thromboxane levels, as COX-1 in platelets is unaffected.
 Thus, the protective anticoagulative effect of PGI_{2} is removed, increasing the risk of thrombus and associated heart attacks and other circulatory problems.

 Furthermore, aspirin, while inhibiting the ability of COX-2 to form pro-inflammatory products such as the prostaglandins, converts this enzyme's activity from a prostaglandin-forming cyclooxygenase to a lipoxygenase-like enzyme: aspirin-treated COX-2 metabolizes a variety of polyunsaturated fatty acids to hydroperoxy products which are then further metabolized to specialized proresolving mediators such as the aspirin-triggered lipoxins(15-epilipoxin-A4/B4), aspirin-triggered resolvins, and aspirin-triggered maresins.
 These mediators possess potent anti-inflammatory activity.
 It is proposed that this aspirin-triggered transition of COX-2 from cyclooxygenase to lipoxygenase activity and the consequential formation of specialized proresolving mediators contributes to the anti-inflammatory effects of aspirin.